 Expand Citizen Science Opportunities

 The National Park Service has identified the need to connect children with parks as one of the top five critical issues facing our national parks.
-This innovative program uses a multifaceted approach to engage youth, provide experiential opportunities and forge connections during the summer at Glacier.
-From staffing the Apgar Nature Center to supplying 24,000 Junior Ranger booklets, this grant provides multiple touchpoints with families and kids on their summer break.
-It also funds teacher rangers for formal children’s programs and activities, maintains a campground children’s lending library and provides professional development opportunities for local teachers.
+This innovative program takes a multifaceted approach to engaging youth, providing experiential opportunities and forging connections to Glacier during the summer.
+From supplying junior ranger booklets to over 20,000 children to supporting improved experiences at the Apgar Nature Center, this grant provides multiple touchpoints for families and kids on their summer break.
+This program also funds youth engagement positions that conduct formal children’s programs and activities, maintain a campground children’s lending library and provide professional development opportunities for local teachers.

 Funding Transportation for School Field Trips

 Fourty-four percent of the student field trips to Glacier during the 2018-2019 school year would not have happened without travel support from the Glacier Conservancy.
 Selected as the target project for this year’s Great Fish Community Challenge, this critical project in many ways defines what it means to ensure the future of Glacier by exposing tomorrow’s stewards to the park today.

 Ranger showing bugs to children / NPS

 Every year, the Conservancy partners with the park to provide interpretive internships to young leaders committed to helping shape visitor experiences in this majestic landscape.
 A vigorous internship training and mentoring program, combined with developmental opportunities and diverse visitor service offerings, makes this a win-win program for all involved.

 Native plant restoration in Glacier / Jacob W. Frank